python-spain/web-ng/src/content/eventos/tabularconf-2021.md

 ---
-title: "TabularConf"
-subtitle: "On the edge of Data Science"
+title: "TabularConf 2021: On the edge of Data Science"
 date: 2021-01-30T12:33:46+10:00
 featured: false
 weight: 1